 Every one of us had a moment in life when roads find us strange, the darkness of night is falling all over us and you don’t know the way back to home.
 Ah!
 GPS helped us!
 All thanks to it.
-But have you ever tried to go behind the scenes and find out how it works.
+But have you ever tried to go behind the scenes and find out how it works?
 If you are a TGC reader, you are never going to miss the shot.
+In this guide, we share How GPS Works!

 - Investigate the location of at least 3 satellites above you.